 Creating your Google Ads account & goals

 Creating a Google Ads account is quite simple and straightforward.
-You’ll add all of your information like company name, website, phone number, etc. and choose your main goal for advertising.
-Google gives you the choice of either more websites visitors, more calls, or more sales.
+You’ll add all of your information, like company name, website, phone number, etc., and choose your main goal for advertising.
+Google gives you the choice of either more website visitors, more calls, or more sales.

-Some other things you’ll also want to do, is linking your Google Ads account to Google Analytics, setting up conversion tracking, and connecting your Google Ads with your CRM (for retargeting purposes), but more about these later.
+Another thing you’ll also want to do is link your Google Ads account to Google Analytics, set up conversion tracking, and connect your Google Ads with your CRM (for retargeting purposes), but more about these later.

 Defining your audiences

-Especially having different age groups or geographical locations where these personas are in affects the way they communicate, meaning different keywords of choice when searching for whatever they need.
+Especially having different age groups or geographical locations affects the way they communicate.
+Meaning they have different keywords of choice when searching for whatever they need.
 The needs of your target audience may vary when depending on whether your audience is local vs. global.
 So keep in mind the special needs of the different audiences when defining your buyer personas!

 Creating converting landing pages